 I plan to sell retail items at my booth, do I need to apply for a permit?

-Yes, the Indiana Department of Revenue requires exhibitors selling goods (new or used) to register and submit a Business Tax Application (BT-1) for sales tax.
-All exhibitors selling products or tangible items are required to have a BT-1 and to collect the Indiana state sales tax (currently 7%) and declare to the IDOR.
-Presently, a $25.00 fee applies.
+Yes, the Indiana Department of Revenue requires exhibitors selling goods (new or used) to register and submit a Business Tax Application for sales tax.
+All exhibitors selling products or tangible items are required to collect the Indiana state sales tax (currently 7%) and declare it to the IDOR.
+Presently, a $25.00 business registration fee applies.
 Please visit http://www.in.gov/dor/4337.htm to register and for additional information.

 What does the Health Department require for sampling or cooking in my booth?